 Please note that medals will not be awarded during the day but announced within 24 hours to the coach.
-Gold, Silver and Bronze medals will be posted to the winning team coaches soon after the event.
+Gold, Silver and Bronze medals will be posted to the winning schools soon after the event and can then be awarded at a school assembly.